uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - `ErrataHandler.getDetails` the endpoint will expose the `status` field of an Erratum

-- `ErrataHandler.setDetails` (if we allow modifying the flag) for non-vendor channels the endpoint allows setting `status` to either `retracted` or `final`
+- `ErrataHandler.setDetails` for non-vendor channels the endpoint allows setting `status` to either `retracted` or `final`

 - Q: `ErrataHandler.create` shall we support creating retracted patches via API?
   Likely not.

-- `PackageHandler.getDetails` add a boolean flag to the return value, that tells if the package is part of a retracted patch
+- `PackageHandler.getDetails`, `PackageHandler.findByNvrea` add a boolean flag
+  to the return value, that tells if the package is part of a retracted patch

 - `SystemHandler.schedulePackageInstall` no changes needed.
 The endpoint takes package ids, so the user most likely knows the details of the package (and